mlml/autovot/README.md

 `[auto_vot_train.py] WARNING: Look for lines beginning with WARNING or ERROR in the program's output to see what went wrong.`

-You can then look at your textgrids, which will have a new tier AutoVOT with predicted VOT intervals, labeled "pred."
+Your TextGrids will be overwritten with a new tier called AutoVOT containing VOT predictions.
+These intervals will be labeled "pred".

 ## Mode 2
 **Recommended for large datasets**